Duration

 Who Needs HSG47 Training?

 HSG47 requires anyone using cable and pipe locating equipment to be trained and assessed as competent.
-This applies to the operatives using the equipment and to the duty holders responsible for the work.
-In practice, that includes:
+That applies to delegates using the equipment and to the duty holders responsible for safe management.
+In practice:

-Those responsible for supervising excavation work and ensuring safe systems of work are followed correctly near underground services.
+- ›Civil engineers and site supervisors — responsible for supervising excavation work, interpreting utility drawings, and ensuring safe systems of work near utility services.
+ProQual CAT1 carries additional supervisor content.

-Operatives working on or near buried cables, pipes, and infrastructure for utility companies, highways authorities and network operators.
+- ›Utility workers and contractors — delegates working on or near buried utility services, pipes and infrastructure for utility companies, National Grid sites, highways authorities and network operators.
+EUSR registration is required by most clients.

-Most principal contractors and utility company permit systems require operatives to hold a recognised HSG47 training certificate -- typically EUSR Category 1 or ProQual CAT1 -- before any excavations are permitted to begin.
+Most principal contractors and utility company permit systems require operatives to hold a recognised course certificate meeting the HSG47 Avoiding Danger competence standard — typically the EUSR Category 1 course (Locate Utility Services) or ProQual CAT1 — with the certificate’s expiry date in date before excavations begin.

 Course Routes